 There are several legal limitations that render workers’ compensation benefits inadequate for workers with severe injuries.
 And there are also complex laws and exasperating jargon that make it very difficult for workers to navigate the system.

 Rulings in workers’ compensation can be arbitrary and unfair, but you have the right to appeal.
-The best way to protect your future is to find a skilled worker’s compensation attorney to explain your options and protect your rights.
+The best way to protect your future is to find a skilled New York worker’s compensation attorney to explain your options and protect your rights.

 One of the most significant aspects of workers’ compensation is known as maximum medical improvement (MMI).
 Understanding the implications of MMI is essential for determining the best course of action in a workers’ compensation claim.